CZ-NIC/knot/doc/man_knotc.rst

 **zone-stats** *zone* [*module*\ [\ **.**\ *counter*\ ]]
   Show zone statistics counter(s).
 To print also counters with value 0, use force option.

-**zone-freeze** [*zone*...]
-  Temporarily postpone zone-changing events (load, refresh, update, flush, and DNSSEC signing).

-**zone-thaw** [*zone*...]
-  Dismiss zone freeze.

-**zone-ksk-submitted** *zone*
-  Use when the zone's KSK rollover is in submittion phase.
-By calling this command the user confirms manually that the parent zone contains DS record for the new KSK in submission phase and the old KSK can be retired.

 **conf-init**
   Initialize the configuration database. (*)